- Asia & the Pacific Policy Studies

 The full series of lectures can be accessed in the tabs below.

-With topics ranging from Timor Leste’s role in the g7+, the challenges of aid dependency and economic reform in Africa and the Pacific and Indonesia’s new wave of economic change, this lecture series has established itself as one the flagship events in the development arena.
+With topics ranging from the challenges of aid dependency and economic reform in Africa to the Pacific and Indonesia’s new wave of economic change, this lecture series has established itself as one of the flagship events in the development arena.

 Thursday 12 September 2019